 Know your casting type

 Before I write for actors the first thing I want to know is, "what's your casting type?".
 This is understandably a difficult one to recognise and decide upon, especially for newbie actors, because you're being asked to judge yourself - which is difficult to do at the best of times, let alone when your career depends on it.
 But 'casting type' should be seen as a beneficial term than can be used to describe the sort of character that you're most naturally going to fit, and therefore, will likely get cast as.
 Know your natural-self and play to your strengths because this is what is going to get you cast because often filmmakers (unlike theatre-makers) don't have a lot of time to mould your performance - they want what you've got, so give it to them.
-They are looking for someone who can play the role they're casting without much effort.
-I write scenes with 'casting type' in mind, so you should know this (at least a little bit) before producing your own footage.
+They are looking for someone who can play the role they're casting without much effort or tonnes of direction.
+I write scenes with a 'casting type' in mind, so you should know this (at least a little bit) before producing your own footage.

 Show a variety of performances and characters